-Further Maths can be taken as an additional AS or A Level, whichever option you choose this will be in addition to A Level Maths and all exams will be taken at the end of Upper VI.
+Further Maths can be taken as an additional AS or A Level; whichever option you choose will be in addition to A Level Maths and all exams will be taken at the end of Upper Sixth.
 The Further Maths AS or A Level is designed to stretch and interest good mathematicians.
 It requires two further exams for the AS and four for the full A level.
 Some exams are compulsory and some are chosen from a list of options.
 It is invaluable if you hope to study university Mathematics, and is of great benefit to anyone considering a highly numerate degree like Economics, Engineering or Physics.
 It counts as an additional subject for university entrance and you will study Further Maths alongside the Mathematics A Level.
-In both the Lower Sixth and Upper Sixth, you will take some additional lessons in your spare lesson block in order to complete all the extra work required for either the AS or full A Level.
+In both the Lower Sixth and Upper Sixth, you will have some additional lessons in your spare lesson block in order to complete all the extra work required for either the AS or full A Level.

-A Level Maths AS Further Maths A2 Further Maths 3 exams (with no choice): A Level maths plus a A Level maths plus a further 4 ■ Pure I further 2 exams: exams: Pure 2 Paper 1 which will assess Paper I and 2 which will Statistics and Mechanics the pure content from the course assess the pure content from the course Paper 2 Further Mechanics and Further Statistics Paper 3 Further Pure 1 which will assess even more Paper 4 Further Statistics or Further Mechanics
+A Level Maths AS Further Maths A2 Further Maths

+3 exams (with no choice): A Level Maths plus a A Level Maths plus a further 4

+■ Pure I further 2 exams: exams:

+■ Pure 2 Paper I which will assess Paper I and 2 which will

+Statistics and Mechanics the pure content from assess the pure content

+the course from the course

+■ Paper 2 Further Paper 3 Further Statistics

+Mechanics and Further ■ Paper 4 Further

+Statistics Mechanics